dancer1325/opensearch-documentation/_mappings/metadata-fields/source.md

 ## Derived source

-OpenSearch stores each ingested document in the `_source` field and also indexes individual fields for search.
-The `_source` field can consume significant storage space.
-To reduce storage use, you can configure OpenSearch to skip storing the `_source` field and instead reconstruct it dynamically when needed, for example, during `search`, `get`, `mget`, `reindex`, or `update` operations.
+OpenSearch stores each ingested document in the `_source` field and also indexes individual fields for search
+* The `_source` field can consume significant storage space
+* To reduce storage use, you can configure OpenSearch to skip storing the `_source` field and instead reconstruct it dynamically when needed, for example, during `search`, `get`, `mget`, `reindex`, or `update` operations.

 To enable derived source, configure the `derived_source` index-level setting: